I am native to Pennsylvania. I reside in Greentown, near beautiful Lake Wallenpaupack, with my husband, Mark, our white German Shepard, Bud.

 What is photography to me?
 Seeing through my camera is my verbal communication ... it is a truthful expression of what I see.
 It is a memory of a moment otherwise gone.
 I started by photographing for a personal experience but as I have grown as a photographer that has changed.
 I see the need now to photograph to share my vision with others.
 I am an observer in life, which carries over to my photographic personality.
 I sit back, look and listen.
 It may seem as though I am not there but in reality I am, oh so very there.
 I need to take in the entire scene or situation to be able to express my vision for the viewer.

-For the past twenty-four years I have been employed by United Airlines as a flight attendant.
+For the past twenty-five years I have been employed by United Airlines as a flight attendant.
 This job has allowed me the opportunity to photograph all over the United States and Europe which I would otherwise never have been able to do.

 My love for flying and always staring out the airplane window to catch a view from above made me combine my two loves into one ... photography and flying equals drone photography for me!
 I am a licensed FAA drone pilot.
-I can also be found on the campus at Marywood University where I share my knowledge and creativity as an adjunct photography professor.

 Photography has always been a big part of my life.
 As life changes for me I always remain with my camera.